Pennant Games Documentation

 7. Playoffs — top N teams seeded by record.
 Bracket with configurable series length.

-9. Advance — season ends, new draft order set, next season begins
+9. Advance — season ends, pending rolling-league joiners are promoted to active, per-league attribute deltas are computed (pending commissioner approval), new draft order set, next season begins

 Simulation Controls